kalamuna/kalastack/README.md

 Many browsers also offer automated tools/plugins to turn profiling on and off, i.e. [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc) for google Chrome.

+### APACHE SOLR

+Currently, Kalastack doesn't come with Solr installed by default.
+You can, however, easily add it in by following the instructions on the [Adding Solr wiki page](https://github.com/kalamuna/kalastack/wiki/Adding-Solr-to-Kalastack).

 -------------------------------------------------------------------------------------
 (C) 2013 Kalamuna LLC